 - We maintain an active presence on Twitter, Instagram, and Facebook.

-- We maintain Spotify playlists that are frequently refreshed, for your listening pleasure.
+- We maintain Spotify playlists of great queer country and Americana that are frequently refreshed.

 The Country Queer Story (In Brief)

-In 2019, Dale Henry Geist found himself working in a digital media job that was professionally challenging but personally unfulfilling.
-He wanted something more.
-As a queer fan of Americana, he had long felt left out of the conversation, and figured there must be more folks like him out there.
-He decided to find out by launching Country Queer.
+As a queer fan of country and Americana, Dale Henry Geist (he/him) had long felt left out of the culture, and figured there must be more folks like him out there.
+In 2019, he decided to find out by launching Country Queer.